-The developer performed extensive testing on functional specification, subsystem and module level.
+The developer performed extensive testing on functional specification, subsystem and SFR-enforcing module level.
 All parameter choices were addressed at least once.
 All boundary cases identified were tested explicitly, and additionally the near-boundary conditions were covered probabilistically.
 The testing was largely automated using industry standard and proprietary test suites.
+Test scripts were used extensively to verify that the functions return the expected values.